uncomfyhalomacro/linkedin-auto-connect/README.md

 > [!WARNING]
 > For now, this file is in non-production use.
 It's not advisable to have the credentials for this database exposed in the compose file.

+See [./justfile](./justfile) to read the order of commands to run the app.

 # TROUBLESHOOTING